TanStack/router/docs/guide/data-loading.md

 Data loading is a common concern for web applications and is extremely related to routing.
 When loading any page for your app, it's ideal if all of the async requirements for those routes are fetched and fulfilled as early as possible and in parallel.
 The router is the best place to coordinate all of these async dependencies as it's usually the only place in your app that knows about where users are headed before content is rendered.

 You may be familiar with `getServerSideProps` from Next.js or `loader`s from Remix/React-Router.
-TanStack Router is designed with similar functionality to preload assets on a per-route basis in parallel allowing React to render as it fetches via suspense.
+TanStack Router is designed with similar functionality to preload/load assets on a per-route basis in parallel allowing React to render as quickly as possible as it fetches via suspense.

 ## The route loading lifecycle